 - A. Mission, Vision, and Guiding Principles - a.
-In support of the Parties' collaboration toward the Center and future efforts toward building and strengthening the County's and the City's continuum of resources infrastructure, the Parties agree to the following vision statement and guiding principles.
+In support of the Parties' collaboration toward the Center and future efforts toward building and strengthening Fulton County's and the City of Atlanta's continuum of resources infrastructure, the Parties agree to the following vision statement and guiding principles.